SOGUncleRico/SOGUncleRico.github.io/_pages/poems.md

 >
 You are you and I am I.
 And if by chance
-we find each other,it's beautiful,
+we find each other, it's beautiful,
 If not, it can't be helped.